The 5 Legal Documents Every Missouri High School Graduate Needs

 4. Missouri Advance Health Care Directive (Living Will)

-Most people avoid thinking about catastrophic illness.
-A Living Will (Advance Health Care Directive) brings it into focus.
-If you end up in a coma or with no real chance of recovery, doctors look for instructions.
-The Missouri version spells out whether you want life support or not: ventilators, feeding tubes, resuscitation attempts.
+If you end up in a coma or with no real chance of recovery, doctors look for written instructions.
+Missouri’s Living Will spells out whether you want life support: ventilators, feeding tubes, resuscitation attempts.
 This is your call, not your parents’ or a friend’s.
-If there’s nothing in writing, families can be torn between what they want and what you would have wanted.
+If there’s nothing in writing, families are torn between what they want and what you would have wanted.
+The Living Will backs up your health care agent—when the time comes, your agent has your written guidance rather than having to deliberate in panic.
+Car wrecks, freak infections, and accidents don’t check your age.

 5. Last Will and Testament

-If you’ve just graduated, a Last Will may sound unnecessary.
-But take a second look.
-Most young adults own more than they think: a car, maybe some savings, clothes, collections, electronics, or a prized rifle.
-Missouri’s intestate process—how the state decides who gets your property if you die without a will—follows bloodlines, not intentions.
+Most young adults own more than they think: a car, savings, electronics, collections, or a prized firearm.
+Missouri’s intestate process—how the state decides who gets your property if you die without a will under RSMo Chapter 474—follows bloodlines, not intentions.
 Close friends and certain family members could be left out entirely.
+Drafting a Missouri Will lets you say who gets your belongings, select a personal representative, and appoint a future guardian for your own children if needed.
+One signed will cuts through confusion and spares your family needless pain.

 Making It Real: Review, Access, and Digital Life